platformsh/platformsh-docs/src/gettingstarted/dev-environments/create-environment.md

   platform url
   ```

   The command will provide a list of the generated routes for the application according to how the [routes](/configuration/routes.md) were configured.
-The structure will always be:
+The structure will be:

   ```
   Enter a number to open a URL